The Book (2019)

 Dr. Zhiyong Yang is Professor of Marketing and Department Head of the Department of Marketing, Entrepreneurship, Sustainable Tourism and Hospitality at the University of North Carolina Greensboro.
 His research focuses on consumer decision-making.
 Dr. Yang serves on the guest editorship and the editorial review boards of several reputed journals.

-Dr. Ying Wang is Assistant Professor of Economics at the School of International Economics and Trade at Jiangxi University of Finance and Economics, Nanchang, China.
 Her research focuses on culture and trade.
 Her work has appeared in prestigious academic journals.

 Jiyoung Hwang (China)